About The Minnesota Valley Men's Chorale

 MVMC’s first concert was November 15, 2003 at Grace Lutheran Church, where Steve is the choir director.
 There were 32 singers at that first concert.
 The opening selection was “Let All Men Sing” by Keith Christopher.
 The following 17 singers are charter members of MVMC and still singing in the ensemble: Mark Ahlquist, John Anker, Mike Atherton, Mike Champ, John Connolly, Andy Cossette, Darryl Dille, Jeff Duncan, Mike Dvorak, Jerry Ewing, Lucas Ingles, Kris James Kulsrud, Garret Pratt, Tom Rysavy, Randy Schafer, Bill Stephenson, and Pete Tyma.

 The Minnesota Valley Men’s Chorale celebrated our 10th anniversary in the fall of 2012.
 That fall, we commissioned David Dickau, Director of Choral Activities at Minnesota State University, Mankato to compose “The Road Not Taken”, text by Robert Frost.
-This year, 2013-14, Jason Hansen, a graduate of Eagan High School and the University of Minnesota composed “Look To This Day”.
-In addition to commissions, the Minnesota Valley Men’s Chorale awards two scholarships to graduating male singers to continue singing while attending college.
+We continue to grow our Commission Program.
+Each year we have commissioned a new composition of Men's Repertiore and have premiered the piece at our Spring Concert.
+In addition to commissions, the Minnesota Valley Men’s Chorale awards scholarships to graduating male singers to continue singing while attending college.
 The chorale wants to encourage that singing is a life-long activity